Want to drive more sales and customer loyalty with WooCommerce coupons?

 After that, set this order bump only to apply when “Car Coupons” matches the coupon you generated in the first step.
 Finally, save the rule.

-Now, users who apply this coupon to the cart can avail of this free gift.
+Now, users who apply this coupon to the cart can avail themselves of this free gift.

 Here is a preview of how it will work: